perebalazs/LowLevelFEM.jl/docs/src/manual/troubleshooting.md

 # Troubleshooting

-Common issues to cover:
+This page collects solutions to the most common problems encountered when using LowLevelFEM.

+Typical issues include:

-- Missing or mismatched physical group names
+- missing or mismatched physical group names
-- Incompatible problem dimensions and field dimensions
+- incompatible problem types and field dimensions
-- Boundary/load key mismatches
+- incorrect boundary-condition or load definitions
-- Gmsh initialization/finalization lifecycle errors
+- Gmsh initialization or finalization errors

-## Status

-Placeholder page.
+If a simulation does not behave as expected, first verify that:

+- all referenced physical groups exist in the Gmsh model,
+- the selected problem type matches the mesh and material definition,
+- boundary conditions and loads are applied to the intended physical groups.

+This section will be expanded as additional common issues are identified.